Julie Daniels

 Highway Code Rule: 126

-While driving, it’s incredibly important to leave a minimum two-second gap between you and the driver ahead of you on high-speed roads and in tunnels (and you should double this distance when driving on wet roads, and leave ten times more distance when it’s icy).
+After witnessing an incident ahead of you on the road, you may need to bring your vehicle to a stop.
+In order to do this safely, it’s incredibly important to leave a minimum two-second gap between you and the driver ahead of you on high-speed roads and in tunnels.
+You should double this distance when driving on wet roads, and leave ten times more distance when it’s icy.
 By following this guidance, if you witness a collision, or happen to be behind other vehicles that are involved in a road accident, you will have enough time and space to stop safely and avoid causing another collision.

 Highway Code Rule: 116